 The anti-echinococcus treatment is only required of dogs.
 Cats or ferrets do not need to be medicated.
 Also puppies under the age of three months as well as dogs travelling to Finland from e.g. Sweden have to be treated before they enter Finland.
 A veterinarian in a country outside of Finland has to mark the medication administered in the pet passport.

 The treatment is an appropriate dosage of medicine containing praziquantel or epsiprantel against tapeworm causing echinococcosis approved for the species concerned.
 As a rule, treatment is to be administered abroad 1 – 5 days prior to entering Finland.
-This means the medication can no longer be administered at the border just before crossing.
-The previous legislation in which pets did not need to be treated if returning to Finland from abroad within 24 hours has been abolished.
+This means the medication cannot be administered at the border just before crossing.

-Alternatively, the 28-day rule can be applied, if the dog comes from an EU-country or country comparable to an EU-country in which the pet's passport system is in place.
-The pet has to be treated at least twice before travelling at a maximum interval of 28 days in an EU-country or country comparable to an EU-country and after that regularly at maximum intervals of 28 days for as long as the pet keeps travelling to and from Finland.
+Alternatively, the 28-day rule can be applied, if the dog comes from an EU-country, Norway or Switzerland.
+The pet has to be treated at least twice before travelling at a maximum interval of 28 days in an EU-country, Norway or Switzerland and after that regularly at maximum intervals of 28 days for as long as the pet keeps travelling to and from Finland.
 The last treatment has to be administered in Finland after the travelling has ended.
 If the 28-day interval is exceeded, the treatment series has to be started over.

 The passport of a pet that follows the 28-day programme shall indicate this on the echinococcus treatment page in Finnish or Swedish as well as in English.
 The markings of the 28-day programme have been made in the pet passport starting from the beginning of 2012.
 If the passport pages are filled up, the dog is issued a new passport.
 Both the old and the new passport should be carried when travelling with the dog.